Devanoper/ResearchAsst-webapp/README.md

 **Client-side:**

-1. Navigate to the `client` directory within your project structure.
+1. Navigate to the `client` directory within project structure.
 2. Run the following command in your terminal to start the development server:

    ```bash